gavoja/triala/README.md

 # Triala

 A minimal test runner for programmers.
-* No globals
+* No globals.
 * No dependencies.
 * Asynchronous tests with ES6 await/async syntax.
+* Test cases are run sequentially in order.
-* And all less than 50 lines of code!
+* And all that in less than 50 lines of code!

 ## Writing tests